tiagobondoso/dynatrace-cordova-plugin/README.md

 * If you have problems retrieving the JavaScript Agent and you get error messages that the JavaScript Agent can not be retrieved, you probably don't have access to the API or there is a certificate issue.
 If this is the certificate use the [allowanycert feature](#allowanycert).
 In any other case a workaround is possible to use the cli and add the `--jsagent=` custom parameter and download the full Javascript Agent and add the path to the downloaded JS Agent file to the custom parameter value - With this the plugin will not retrieve the JS agent and will use the one that is specified.

 ## <a name="changelog"></a>Changelog

+v1.0-OS
+* Added hooks for the Outsystems wrapper

 1.213.0
 * Added new [custom parameter for cli](#customArguments) to allow use of local js agent script file